Go Back Email Link

 SALAD

-• Place chicken breasts into a large wide saucepan.
-Add chicken breast fillets and a good pinch of salt.
-Cover with cold water to cover by at least 3cm.
-Place over a medium high heat and bring gently to the boil.
-Once boiling, reduce heat to low and simmer for 10 minutes.
+• Place the chicken breasts in a large saucepan.
+Add a pinch of salt.
+Cover with cold water by at least 3 cm.
+Bring to a gentle boil over medium high heat.
+Reduce to low and simmer for 10 minutes.

-• Turn heat off and cover the pan with a lid.
-Allow the chicken to continue cooking in the hot poaching liquid for a further 10 minutes.
-Remove chicken and transfer to a plate.
-Allow to cool at room temperature for around 20 minutes or until you are able to handle with your fingertips.
+• Turn off the heat.
+Cover with a lid and leave the chicken in the hot liquid for 10 minutes.
+Remove and transfer to a plate.
+Cool for about 20 minutes, or until easy to handle.

-• Once chicken is cool enough, using your hands, shred the chicken into rough bite size pieces.
-Cover and chill until required.
-(This can be prepared up to 2 days in advance)
+• Shred the chicken into rough bite size pieces.
+Cover and chill if needed.
+You can prepare the chicken up to 2 days ahead.

 NOUC CHAM DRESSING